January 3, 2023

 About the Nashville Zoo

-Over the next 25 years, it has introduced animals as varied as hyacinth macaws, siamangs, meerkats, red pandas, kangaroos, cougars and flamingos, as well as rideable features like the Soaring Eagle Zip Line and Wild Animal Carousel.
+Over the next 26 years, it has introduced animals as varied as Andean bears, Sumatran tigers, Komodo dragons, red pandas, kangaroos, clouded leopards and flamingos, as well as rideable features like the Soaring Eagle Zip Line and Wild Animal Carousel.
+There is even a 4D theater!

-The Nashville Zoo annually welcomes more than 1 million visitors.
+Nashville Zoo annually welcomes more than 1 million visitors.
 Strollers, manual wheelchairs and electric scooters are available to rent, and the zoo offers accessibility features in its inclusive design for those with autism spectrum disorders and other sensory sensitivities.
-(Complimentary Zooper Packs contain resources to aid in a fun, stress-free day, like a visual schedule, fidget toys, earplugs and a sensory-friendly map indicating areas to visit and to avoid.)
+Complimentary Zooper Packs contain resources to aid in a fun, stress-free day, like a visual schedule, fidget toys, earplugs and a sensory-friendly map indicating areas to visit and avoid.

-Among the array of delicious dining options throughout the zoo grounds including burgers, pizza, barbecue, frozen treats, coffee – are plenty of vegan options as well.
+Among the array of delicious dining options throughout the zoo grounds, including burgers, pizza, barbecue, frozen treats and coffee – are plenty of vegan options as well.

 The zoo is also heavily involved with international conservation and research efforts to save threatened species.
-Among its success stories: A breakthrough in great blue turaco chick survivability (thanks to the introduction of co-parenting), the birth of more than 40 clouded leopard cubs since 2009 and recognition as a pioneer in the care of giant anteaters.
-The staff is even working on an official “anteater care manual” with the Association of Zoos and Aquariums’ Species Survival Program!
+Among its success stories: The birth of more than 40 clouded leopard cubs since 2009, the reintroduction of alligator snapping turtles to Tennessee waterways and recognition as a pioneer in the care of giant anteaters.
+The staff is even working on an official “anteater care manual” with the Association of Zoos and Aquariums’ Species Survival Program.

-Here are other highlights that set the Nashville Zoo above the rest.
+Here are other highlights that set Nashville Zoo above the rest.

 Behind-the-Scenes Tours

 Oh, the places you’ll go at the Nashville Zoo!
 Backstage Pass Tours grant visitors access to animals, areas and adventures not available to the public.
-The zoo currently offers two cart tour options and two “Getting to Know You” tour options.
+The zoo currently offers eight, family-friendly tours to get up close to rhinos, giraffes, sloths, aardvarks, clouded leopards, red pandas, cassowaries and giant tortoises.
+These popular, 30-60 minute tours vary in touching and feeding opportunities.
+The zoo also offers a tour of their state-of-the-art veterinary center for those interested in the field of animal care.

 All backstage tours include zoo admission, and ticket proceeds go right back to its conservation efforts.
-No matter which tour you choose, you’re in the hands of walking zoo-cyclopedias – one tour guide even started in the Zoo Teen program and has now been working at Grassmere in various capacities for half of her life.
+No matter which tour you choose, you’re in the hands of walking zoo-cyclopedias.

 Award-Winning Exhibits

 And in 2019, the AZA’s top honors went to Expedition Peru: Trek of the Andean Bear.
-In this totally immersive exhibit, you’ll find South America’s only native bear species, as well as pudu (the world’s smallest deer), guinea pigs, freshwater stingrays and cotton-top tamarin.
+In this completely immersive exhibit, you’ll find South America’s only native bear species, as well as pudu (the world’s smallest deer), guinea pigs, freshwater stingrays and cotton-top tamarin.
+(Pro tip: They’re in the women’s restroom!)

 What’s New at Nashville Zoo